andreaswwilson/webutvikling-react-typescript-redux-mern/README.md

 **RUN CYPRESS TEST**

 1. Open new terminal in client
-2. Type in npm run e2e
+2. Type  "npm run e2e"

 If the above don't work:

 1. Clone the repo
 2. Open a terminal in client
-3. Type in npm run e2e
+3. Type "npm run e2e"

 For some reason GitPod and Cypress don't work well together.
 The second solution will work, but requires a bit more work.
 Here is a screenshot taken 30.10.2020 14:16:38, to prove that it works when running it locally if you don't want to clone the repo: